IronMan2810/Godot_Shooting_RL/README.md

-# Godot Shooting Game Reinforcement Learning
+# Godot Shooting Reinforcement Learning

-Welcome to the Godot Shooting Game reinforcement learning.
+Welcome to the Godot Shooting reinforcement learning.

 ## Setup Instructions
 Follow these steps to set up and run the training: